In my last post, I showed you what journalists want to see in a pitch.

 Sure, you can use personalization, A/B testing, etc. to improve your pitch open rate, you will still have to send tens and hundreds of outreach emails to see scalable results.

-Journalist outreach PR tools essentially put your PR on steroids.
+Journalist outreach PR tools combined with good SEO tools essentially put your PR on steroids.
 When you can find and email journalists 10x faster, you get results 10x faster as well.

 So which PR outreach tools should you use?
 How should you use them?

 In this post, I’ll show you 20 journalist PR outreach tools you should use today.
 I will also show you how to use them to maximize your results.